-- C. Compensatory Time shall be taken off in accordance District Policies.
-Each employee's bank of compensatory time will be maintained at a maximum balance of 240 hours or less using the following process: - D. The maximum balance of two-hundred-forty (240) hours will be calculated by applying compensatory time as it is earned minus all pre-approved and scheduled compensatory time off (within the current calendar year). - E. When an employee cancels compensatory time, the time will be added back into the employee's bank of compensatory time.
+- Compensatory time shall be defined as time off at the rate of one and one-half Α. (1 1/2) times the number of hours worked.
+Compensatory time in lieu of payment of overtime shall be the choice of the employee. - В. Compensatory time shall be allowed to be carried over from one year to the next.
+Upon termination or retirement, employees shall be compensated for all compensatory hours accrued at their regular hourly rate of pay. - C. Compensatory Time shall be taken off in accordance with District Policies.
+Each employee's bank of compensatory time will be maintained at a maximum balance of 240 hours or less using the following process: - The maximum balance of two-hundred-forty (240) hours will be calculated by D. applying compensatory time as it is earned minus all pre-approved and scheduled compensatory time off (within the current calendar year). - E. When an employee cancels compensatory time, the time will be added back into the employee's bank of compensatory time.
 In circumstances when the cancellation of compensatory time off results in a balance exceeding the maximum allowable hours, one of the following shall occur: - a.
 The employee shall (at the same time of cancellation) request and receive approval for compensatory time off to reduce the compensatory bank to, at or below the maximum two-hundred-forty (240) hours. - b.
 All excess hours will be processed for payment to the employee on the next available payroll processing period.

-- A. In the event of unscheduled absence and the District deems it necessary to fill the vacancy, unscheduled overtime will be offered to qualified members of the bargaining unit on an equal basis.
-Members on duty shall not be relieved from duty until proper relief is obtained, (per minimum staffing policy). - B. Equal basis shall be determined by a rotating list of members and offers of overtime shifts.
+- In the event of unscheduled absence and the District deems it necessary to fill the vacancy, unscheduled overtime will be offered to qualified members of the bargaining unit on an equal basis.
+Members on duty shall not be relieved from duty until proper relief is obtained, (per minimum staffing policy). - Equal basis shall be determined by a rotating list of members and offers of B. shifts.
 Rotation of overtime opportunities shall be determined by Department policy.